carbon-design-system/carbon-components-vue/packages/core/src/components/cv-modal/cv-modal-notes.md

 1. To the first element with a 'data-modal-primary-focus' attribute.
 2. To the primary button if shown
 3. To the secondary button if shown
+4. To the other button if shown
-4. To the close button
+5. To the close button

 This is done after the modal transitions into its visible state, which is triggered by either changing the visible property to true or mounting with the visible property set to true.